desiredpersona/blog-old/_posts/2017-07-05-how-to-install-wordpress-hosting.md

 For many, when they think of WordPress, they think “blog.”
 And while WordPress is one of the world’s largest blogging platforms, WordPress is also a complete content management system and is a great way to build many different types of websites.
 This tutorial will show you how easy it can be to get your blog or website setup and running quickly.

-### Why choose Bluehost?
+## Why choose Bluehost as your web hosting service provider?
-There are many hosting companies out there, but for a WordPress site, Bluehost is the first one I had ever used and should definitely be at the top of anyone’s list.
+There are many hosting companies out there, but for a WordPress site, Bluehost is the first one I have ever used and should definitely be at the top of anyone’s list.
 Bluehost is the only hosting service [officially recommended by WordPress](https://desiredpersona.com/bluehost/){:target="_blank"}  and has been the number-one recommended hosting service for their platform for over 13 years (since 2005).
 There are many reasons why this hosting company is so highly recommended.
 Here are just a few of my reasons for choosing Bluehost;

 - Good customer service, reliability and usability.
 - Easy-to-use control panel.